Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

 If you use an insulin pump or CGM, call the pump and CGM manufacturers directly.
 These companies should have trained professionals who will be able to help you advocate for yourself with insurance companies.

 When examining the new plan, it may help to try to calculate how much you would need to pay out-of-pocket for your medical supplies, insulin, and devices like CGM.
-Again, you can typically do so by calling the health insurer’s customer service line or using its mobile or website (you’ll need to login).
+Again, you can typically do so by calling the health insurer’s customer service line or visiting its website (you’ll need to log in).

 Consider whether you would feel comfortable switching to different brands or models if required, and talk with your healthcare provider about what this switch would mean for you.
-It’s important to determine whether switches would be required and whether your diabetes supplies will cost more, especially if the cost is higher than any pay raise the new job offers.
+It’s important to determine whether you would have to switch and whether your diabetes supplies will cost more, especially if the cost is higher than any pay raise the new job offers.

 If your new plan initially refuses to cover a device or treatment that you believe is essential for your diabetes care, you can attempt to appeal the decision once you have switched over your new insurance.
 For information on appeals, click here, and for more tips on comparing health plans and understanding employer-based health insurance, click here.

-If a new job’s coverage is worse than your old job’s plan, this may be an important factor in any salary negotiations.
+If a new job’s coverage is worse than your old job’s plan, consider this as an important factor in any salary negotiations.

 If you are unable to negotiate higher pay in the face of worse coverage, carefully consider the potential cost of your diabetes supplies.
 The majority of employer-based plans should be affordable, as all US employers with more than 50 full-time employees are required to provide health insurance that meets certain standards of affordability.
-Nonetheless, it may be worth comparing the employer’s plan to plans offered in the marketplace on www.healthcare.gov if your new employer’s option seems unaffordable.
+Nonetheless, it may be worth comparing the employer’s plan to plans offered in the Marketplace on www.healthcare.gov if your new employer’s option seems unaffordable.
 Keep in mind that you most likely won’t qualify for savings under the open market plans if you have an offer of job-based insurance.
-For more information, click here.
+For guidance on making this decision, see healthcare.gov's resource page here.

-STEP 3: Ask your potential employer’s HR department about the timeline, out-of-pocket costs, the healthcare provider network, and access to other health benefits such as prevention programs, vision care, and foot care:
+STEP 3: Ask your potential employer’s HR department about the timeline, out-of-pocket costs, healthcare provider network, and access to other health benefits such as prevention programs, vision care, and foot care.